sseongha11/raac-multi-task-learning/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgements
-This project was developed by Seongha at Loughborough University.
+This project was developed by [Seongha Hwang](https://www.linkedin.com/in/seongha-hwang-a478a068/) at Loughborough University.
 Special thanks to the faculty and research staff for their support and guidance.